 - 1/2 tsp vanilla extract

 - 1 tsp white vinegar (or other clear or clear-ish vinegar, Note 2)

 - 1 1/3 cups plain/all-purpose flour

 - 1/4 tsp baking soda (bi0carb) or 3/4 tsp extra baking powder (Note 3)

 - Pinch of salt

-- Combine strawberries and 1½ tsp sugar in a small bowl.
-Set aside for 10 minutes to allow them to sweat and soften slightly.
+- Toss together strawberries and sugar in a small bowl.
+Set aside for 20 minutes to allow them to sweat and soften slightly.
 (Even overnight in fridge is fine.)
 Serve on pancakes!

-PPS When Dozer saw a table full of this…
+Then and now – when Dozer saw a table full of this……